Whoever finds his life will lose it,

 and whoever loses his life for my sake will find it

 This is a very interesting verse, which made me think a lot.
-What did Jesus mean with it?
+What did Jesus mean by it?

 Today I want to share some of my thoughts and write about one of a few perspectives.